 If the share operation has failed

-If you're trying to share an item and "The share operation Master File has failed" alert appears, check the format of the storage device your library is stored on.
-This might also occur when sharing to destinations other than the Master File destination.
+Check the format of the storage device.
 In the Finder, click on the storage device to select it, then choose File > Get Info.
-View drive format in the General section of the window.
+View the drive format in the General section of the window.

 Before attempting to share again, do any of the following: